Touch me and see

 (Luke 24:39)

-As we remember His unconditional, relentless love for humanity, and all the various levels of faith among His believers, we can still almost hear Him saying to us today,
+As we recall God’s unconditional, relentless love for humanity, and all the various levels of faith among His believers, we can almost hear Him saying to us today,

 “Touch Me and see how much I love you.”

-Lord, whatever level our faith is at, help us to remain intimate and honest with you, as you help us in our times of unbelief.
-As we touch you by faith, draw us closer in our devotion to you.
+Lord, whatever level our faith is at, help us to remain intimate and honest with you, as you help us in times of unbelief.
+As we touch you by faith, draw us closer and deeper in devotion to you.
 Amen